kumprabhat/movie-ticket-booking-system/README.md

 * Enable theatre partners to onboard their theatres over this platform and get access to a bigger customer base while going digital.
 * Enable End Customers to browse thw platform to get access to movies across different cities, languages, and genres, as well as book tickets in advance with a seamless experience.

-# 2. Overview of requirements
+# 2.Overview of requirements
-## 2.1 summary of functional requirements
+## 2.1 Summary of functional requirements